NecsusECS/Necsus/README.md

 2. Restore callback: The system is executed anytime the `Restore` directive is invoked.
 Systems opt in to this phase with the `restoreSys` pragma.
 It is expected that the first parameter of these systems is not a directive, but is instead the value being decoded.
+3. Event callback: The system is executed whenever an event is triggered by another system.
+The first argument of of the system represents the type of event it listens to.
+Systems opt in to this phase with the `eventSys` pragma.

 ```nim
 import necsus